File Your Property Tax Cap Claim Form

 You received this form to give you the opportunity to claim the Low Tax Cap.
 Various reasons may prompt this form to be sent to you.
 This form overrides any forms that may have been filed in past years for this parcel.
 Anytime you receive this form and you believe you qualify for the Low Tax Cap, the form needs to be filed with the Assessor’s Office to establish or reestablish your qualification.
 To file the claim for the Low Tax Cap, complete the form received and return it to our office.

 What properties qualify as a primary residence?

-A property can qualify as your primary residence if it meets all of the criteria below:
+A property qualifies as your primary residence if it meets all of the criteria below:

 - A recorded owner resides at the property, whether or not the owner lives there full-time